Zac-Benattar/celebrant/content/english/_index.md

 features:
   - title: "What to expect from me"
     image: "/images/lyd-portrait-random.jpg"
-    content: "You already have so much to plan, so let me help you out."
+    tagline: "You already have so much to plan, so let me help you out."
     bulletpoints:
       - "1-2 meetings to get to know you"
       - "Planning session to tailor the ceremony for you and your partner"